fiioonnn/4ETB/README.md

 - Master Check (run a complete test on the current page also crawl through all links on current website)
 - check headings (count h1)
 - toggle designmode
+- sub menu inside the popup (like firefox)

 ### Planned Improvements
 - Refactoring core